Just like almost everything else in the house, the refrigerator can pose a danger to your child.

 While not every child is attracted to the fridge, for some it is like light to a moth.
 If you are here I assume that the fridge is an issue for your little one and you are looking for ways to baby proof it.
-Well then, lets get started with the guide.
+Well then, let us get started with the guide.

 Restrict your child’s access to the fridge